YanaSn0/Python/README.md

 ## Create Slideshow

+##Create a slideshow from all images in a directory:

 Creates a slideshow video from images with specified delay.

 python process.py slide 3 ./images/image1.jpg ./images/image2.jpg --output-dir ./slideshows --debug